 It will be the first time that the SSD model will be designed by Lego.

-According to the senior designer Kurt Kristiansen, he tried to create the model as close as possible – both with the angles and the whole profile – to the original.
+According to the senior designer Kurt Kristiansen, he tried to create the Star Wars Executor model as close to the original as possible – both with the angles and the whole profile – to the original.
 He said that his biggest challenge with the SSD is its size.
 Nonetheless, he did an excellent job in designing the Lego 10221 set.

-If you want to add the Star Wars Executor Lego model to your collection, be ready to spend several hundreds of dollars for it!
+If you want to add the Super Star Destroyer Executor model to your collection, be ready to spend several hundreds of dollars for it!
 The prices in stores and on manufacturer’s website have significantly increased since its launch on September 1, 2011.

-The Lego Executor Super Star Destroyer set is recommended for ages 16 and up.
+The Lego SSDS set is recommended for ages 16 and up.

 Lego Executor Star Destroyer Pros and Cons